GraseHotspot/grasehotspot.org/content/support/mailing-list.md

 type: page
 id: 125
 ---
-All users and developers are encouraged to join the mailing list.

-You can subscribe to the list at [https://groups.google.com/a/grasehotspot.org/forum/#!forum/grase-hotspot](https://groups.google.com/a/grasehotspot.org/forum/#!forum/grase-hotspot "GRASE Hotspot Mailing List") or by sending an email to <grase-hotspot+subscribe@grasehotspot.org>.
+As the project has now ceased development, the mailing list is winding down.
+You can find the Google Archives at [https://groups.google.com/a/grasehotspot.org/forum/#!forum/grase-hotspot](https://groups.google.com/a/grasehotspot.org/forum/#!forum/grase-hotspot "GRASE Hotspot Mailing List - Google") and the static archives at [https://mailing-list-archive.grasehotspot.org/]("GRASE Hotspot Mailing List Archives)